teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 ## Section 2: Purpose-built hybrid assembly tool - Unicycler

-In this section, we will use a purpose-built tool called Unicycler to perform hybrid assembly.
+In this section, we will use a purpose-built tool called `Unicycler` to perform hybrid assembly.

-Unicycler uses our Nanopore and Illumina read sets together as input, and returns an assembly.
-Once we have created the assembly, we will assess its quality using Quast and BUSCO and compare with our previous polished assembly.
-We will also perform BUSCO analysis on the supplied reference genome itself, to record a baseline for our theoretical best BUSCO report.
+`Unicycler` uses our Nanopore and Illumina read sets together as input, and returns an assembly.
+Once we have created the assembly, we will assess its quality using `Quast` and `Busco` and compare with our previous polished assembly.
+We will also perform BUSCO analysis on the supplied reference genome itself, to record a baseline for our theoretical best `Busco` report.

 ![method2](../../images/denovo_assembly/unicycler_hybrid_assembly.png)

 ### Hybrid de novo assembly with Unicycler

-Unicycler performs assembly in the opposite manner to our approach.
+`Unicycler` performs assembly in the opposite manner to our previous approach.
 Illumina reads are used to create an assembly graph, then Nanopore reads are used to disentangle problems in the graph.
 The Nanopore reads serve to bridge Illumina contigs, and to reveal how the contigs are arranged sequentially in the genome.

 ### Run Unicycler